 Amanda CashInstructor, EnglishB265847email@example.com

 Specialties: Composition, writing and technology and online teaching.

-Teaching full time at CLC since: 2007; previously taught at University of Illinois at Urbana-Champaign and online composition classes at Gateway Technical College and the Johns Hopkins University.
+Teaching full time at CLC since: 2007; previously taught at University of Illinois at Urbana-Champaign and online composition classes at Gateway Technical College and the Center for Talented Youth at the Johns Hopkins University.

 Subjects taught at CLC: First-year composition, rhetoric and college writing.